Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 Maunahui-Makakupaʻia Access Road

-In my experience, Google Maps will repeatedly try to make you turn off the public access road and onto the private land paralleling the road, as it thinks there’s a faster route through the Molokai Ranch.
+That said, Google Maps will likely and repeatedly try to tell you turn off the public access road and onto the private land paralleling the road, as it thinks there’s a faster route through the Molokai Ranch.

-For this reason, I recommend loading the AllTrails access road map onto your phone and navigating this way, as opposed to using any GPS.
+For this reason, I recommend download the AllTrails access road map onto your phone and navigating using this, as opposed to using any GPS.

 Molokai Ranch